 - 3/4 tsp Salt

-- 2/3 c Vegan Cream, Coconut Milk or Non-Dairy Milk
+- 2/3 c Vegan Creamer, Coconut Milk or Non-Dairy Milk

 - 1 tbsp Vegan Margarine melted

-Add onion, carrots and celery to a large saute pan, cooking until vegetables are tender.
+- Add oil, onion, carrots and celery to a large saute pan, cooking until vegetables are tender.
 Add garlic; cook and stir 1 minute longer.
+NOTE: You can use some of your broth to cook the veggies instead of oil if you prefer.

-Stir in 1/4 cup flour until blended.
-Gradually add stock with bouillon, stirring constantly.
+- Stir in 1/4 cup flour to the veggie/soy curl mixture until blended.
+Gradually add stock with bouillon (including the reserved 2 cups used to soak the soy curls), stirring constantly.
 Stir in sugar and add bay leaves.

-Drop large scoops of dumpling/biscuit batter on top of simmering soup.
-Reduce heat to low; cook, covered, 15-18 minutes or until a toothpick inserted in center of dumplings comes out clean (do not lift cover).
+- Drop large scoops of dumpling/biscuit batter on top of simmering soup.
+Reduce heat to low; cook, covered (do not lift cover for 15-18 minutes).
+To check for doneness, insert a toothpick in center of dumplings.
+It should come out clean when fully cooked.